-The details for this type of output include the output %, HOA mode or Interlock status, alarms related to this output, current cycle on time, total accumulated on-time, cycles of concentration, mA output, and the current control mode setting.
+The details for this type of output include the output %, HOA mode or Interlock status, accumulated on-time, alarms related to this output, current cycle on time, relay type and the current control mode setting.

-Touch the Edit icon to view or change the settings related to the output.
+Touch the Settings icon to view or change the settings related to the relay.

-Target Enter the desired PPM set point for the product.
-Pump Capacity Enter the maximum flow rate for the metering pump.
-Pump Setting Enter the stroke length setting for the metering pump, in percent.
-Specific Gravity Enter the specific gravity of the product to be added.
+Set point Enter the sensor process value at which the output % will be the programmed minimum %.
+Proportional Band Enter the sensor process value away from the set point at which the output % will be the programmed maximum %.
+Minimum Output Enter the lowest output %.
+If the output should be off at the set point, this will be 0%.
+Maximum Output Enter the highest output %.
 Hand Output Enter the output % desired when the output is in Hand mode.
 Off Mode Output Enter the output mA value desired when the output is in Off mode, or being Interlocked, or during a calibration of the sensor being used as an input.
 The acceptable range is 0 to 21 mA.
 Error Output Enter the output mA desired when the sensor is not giving the controller a valid signal.
 The acceptable range is 0 to 21 mA.
-Flow Input Select the flow meter to be used as an input for this control relay.
-Cycles Input Select the virtual input that is programmed as a Ratio calculation of the system conductivity/makeup conductivity, or select None.
-Low Cycles Limit Enter the lower limit for cycles of concentration, if used.
-The calculated on-time is limited to a maximum value if the cycles of concentration gets too low.
+Input Select the sensor input to use for proportional control.
+Direction Select the control direction.

-5.3.31 Analog or Control Outputs, PID Control Mode
+5.3.25 Analog or Relay Output, PID Control Mode

-ONLY AVAILABLE IF CONTROLLER INCLUDES ANALOG OUTPUT HARDWARE & HVAC MODE IS DISABLED The PID algorithm controls an analog (4-20 mA) output using standard Proportional-Integral-Derivative control logic.
+ONLY AVAILABLE IF CONTROLLER INCLUDES PULSE OUTPUT OR ANALOG OUTPUT HARDWARE & HVAC MODE IS DISABLED

+The PID algorithm controls an analog output using standard Proportional-Integral-Derivative control logic.
 The algorithm provides feedback control based on an error value continuously calculated as the difference between a measured process variable and a desired set point.
 Tuning settings specify the response for proportional (the size of the error), integral (the time that the error has been present), and derivative (the rate of change for the error) parameters.
 With proper tuning, the PID control algorithm can hold the process value close the set point while minimizing overshoot and undershoot.